AsynchronousAI/cobalt/Examples.md

 All these examples are in pure lxx with no external libraries or modules, and will work out of the box.

-These items are in no particular order.
+These items are in no particular order, But I will try to keep easier examples at the top.

 ## Get system specs
 You could use the built in library `device` to get the system specs for all platforms, it provides a abstraction layer for all platforms.